Budgeting for Kids: How to Make a Budget for Kids

 It’s a really good, you’ll-thank-me-later habit to immediately put 20 per cent of your income aside as savings.
 Little ones do very well with a jar, rather than a conventional piggy bank, so they can see the coins continually mounting.
 (Just carefully cut a slit in the lid and don’t forget to close it tight.)
 Teenagers are more likely to be impressed by dumping that 20 per cent right into an online savings account, where they can watch interest accumulate.
 Free money!

 Provided your kid completes their part of the bargain and saves just a bit, take a step back and let them make a list of budget categories that matter to them, such as clothing, toys, entertainment, snacks, trendy shoes, and even an Xbox.
+Don’t forget about big events like budgeting for holidays or budgeting for prom!
 What matters to them is almost certainly not what matters to you, but that’s not the point.
 You’re teaching them that their needs and wants cost money, money has value that needs to be earned, and nobody gets everything they want whenever they want it, so choose wisely.

 Now that’s a money-management lesson that can’t be bought.
 Good job, you.

-How to teach your teens to manage a budget
+How to teach your kids to track their personal expenses and monthly budget

 Now that you have some strategies in your back pocket that will help you and your child create a budget, you’ll need to figure out how to manage it.
 Here are some ideas for maintaining a personal budget:

-Budgeting apps: We would be remiss not to mention Mydoh, of course.
-But there’s no shortage of money-managing apps designed specifically for kids and teens.
+Budgeting apps: We would be remiss not to mention the Mydoh money app for kids and teens, of course.
+But there’s no shortage of budgeting apps for teens to help kids track their spending and savings.
 Best of all, many are free.

-Spreadsheet templates: A quick Google search for “budgeting worksheets for kids” will give you a ton of colourful downloadable spreadsheets that your kid can use on a computer or smartphone.
+Budget worksheets: A quick Google search for “budgeting templates for kids” will give you a ton of colourful downloadable spreadsheets that your kid can use on a computer or smartphone.
 Tech-savvy kids will have no trouble keeping track of their cash with one of these.

-Goals to look forward to: Those swanky sneakers will feel doubly sweet to your kid if they’ve earned them.
-Amp up the hype with a large savings jar they can watch fill up.
+Savings goals to look forward to: Those swanky sneakers will feel doubly sweet to your kid if they’ve earned them.
+Amp up the hype with a large savings jar they can watch fill up, a savings goal calculator or an automated savings goal app.
 A growth chart on the wall is a fun visual, too: Colour in every dollar saved and watch the stack get taller and taller.

 Set a challenge with parents and siblings: Even better?
 Make two charts, hang them side by side, and make saving an exciting race.
 Each family member has their own savings goal, but the first person to the top wins!